DJEyerman/Technical-Writing-Samples/README.md

     The guide was written for senior mamagement to instruct them on how and when to use the emergency messaging system implemented at a company.

+## Spurious SOP Template
+    This is a sample SOP template I have used to create SOPs.
+I like it as it is sort and to the point.
+Ir gives the reader the information they need and a reference to get additional information.

 ## Spurious Headquarters Building Health and Safety Manual
     A Building Health and Safety Manual is a comprehensive document that outlines policies, procedures, and guidelines to ensure the well-being and safety of individuals within a